 If you somehow fail to fill it up accurately, always underfill for everyone’s safety!

 Can I fill the CO2 tank with compressed air?

 There are certain valves in CO2 tanks to allow liquid filling.
 The filler nipple only works for liquids.
-But we all know, compressed air doesn’t remain in liquid form.
+But we all know, that compressed air doesn’t remain in liquid form.
 As a result, you can’t use compressed liquid to fill CO2 tanks.

 Can you compress CO2 with an air compressor?